jostylr/literate-programming/src/commonmark.md

 block structure.

-We expect a text to come in, an identifier, and an object with the commands, directives, etc. The compiled form returns the markdown parsed structure, the compiled blocks, and a set of saved files.
+We expect a text to come in, an identifier, and an object with the commands, directives, the docs, etc. The compiled form returns the markdown parsed structure, the compiled blocks, and a set of saved files.
 There will be a lot of promises involved here that are waiting for the completion of the other promises.